openenclave/openenclave/docs/VisualStudioLinux.md

   installable via Tools -> Get Tools and Features (on VS2017) or Features (on VS2019) -> Workloads -> Other Toolsets -> Linux Development with C++
 - [Open Enclave Wizard - Preview](https://marketplace.visualstudio.com/items?itemName=MS-TCPS.OpenEnclaveSDK-VSIX)
-  Visual Studio extension, v0.5 or later
+  Visual Studio extension, v0.5 or later.
+The extension can be installed via that marketplace link, or from within Visual Studio.
+(For VS2017, do Tools -> Extensions and Updates -> search for "enclave".
+For VS2019, do Extensions -> Manage Extensions -> search for "enclave.)

-You will also need a build machine running Ubuntu 16.04 or Ubuntu 18.04.
+You will also need a build machine running Ubuntu 16.04 (64-bit) or Ubuntu 18.04.
 This can be a remote Linux machine, but can simply be a "Generation 2" Linux VM on the Windows development machine configured as follows: